iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2-50ivh_H2o?si=5uAt-FaHUscStWQf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Astounding amount of money for DVDs

+Officers in Balasore, Odisha have requested an astounding sum of ₹12,77,100 to provide 4,257 DVDs of EVM surveillance footage.

+Why can't they provide the data on a hard disk?

+4,257 DVDs would require 4,257 × 4.7 GB, equating to approximately 20 TB of data.
+A 4 TB hard drive costs around ₹10,000, so the cost for 20 TB of hard drives would be approximately ₹50,000.

 ### Give missed call to 9667722062 to Ban EVM

 If you want to support Ban EVM Movement...
 Just give Miss Call- 9667722062- Adv.
 Rajendra Pal Gautam